Solar in Philadelphia, PA: 2026 Cost, Savings & Payback

 Does Philadelphia have net metering?

-Is solar worth it in Philadelphia, PA?
+Is solar worth it in Philadelphia, PA in 2026?